davidakennedy/davidakennedy.com/_src/blog/2015-06-01-this-web-app-best-viewed-by-someone-else/index.md

   - Open Web
 ---

-Eric Meyer talks about the universality of the Web in [This Web App Best Viewed By Someone Else](https://www.youtube.com/watch?v=r38al1w-h4k).
-This is a talk worth watching if you're into the history of the Web, its future and making it truly ubiquitous.
+Eric Meyer talks about the universality of the web in [This Web App Best Viewed By Someone Else](https://www.youtube.com/watch?v=r38al1w-h4k).
+This is a talk worth watching if you're into the history of the web, its future and making it truly ubiquitous.